11. 2 on ground floor, plus 2 self-catering cottages.

-3 night special break, throughout September and October.
-Enjoy a special trip to the stunning Scottish West coast and The Airds Hotel.
+Relax and unwind at Airds surrounded by stunning scenery.
+Enjoy a special trip to the stunning Scottish West coast and The Airds Hotel this October.
 Come and relax, leaving all the cares of the world behind.
 Take advantage of the many walks from right outside the hotel, hire a bike for the day and enjoy a day on Lismore via the short ferry ride at the end of the pier, watch seals on a boat trip, again from the end of the pier in Port Appin, or simply sit in the conservatory and enjoy the fantastic view over the loch to the Morvern mountains.
-Rates from just £469 per person, based on double occupancy and inclusive of: 5 Course dinner with petit fours and coffee each evening; full Scottish breakfast each morning; early morning tea/coffee delivered to your room; complimentary newspaper; complimentary cream tea on a day of your choice.
+At the end of the day enjoy a meal in the romantic 3 Rosette restaurant with views across the loch, before retiring to the comfort of your room, perhaps with a good book or one of the many DVDs to choose from – a truly relaxing break!
+Rates from only £433 per person, for the 3-night break, based on double occupancy and inclusive of: 5 Course dinner with petit fours and coffee each evening; full Scottish breakfast each morning; early morning tea/coffee delivered to your room; complimentary newspaper.
+Also includes a complimentary cream tea on a day of your choice.
 To benefit from this offer, please mention The Good Hotel Guide when booking.